Consteel/manual/docs/manual/10_0_section-module/10_2_section-module.md

 <!-- wp:paragraph -->

-The following design checks are calculated by **CSSECTION** for the composite sections:
+The following design checks are calculated by **Section Module** for the composite sections:

 <!-- /wp:paragraph -->